worldline-spain/T21TableViewDataSource/README.md

 // if we want to add this kind of items to the DataSource they should be subclasses of Animal class: let items: [Animal] = [Lion(),Elephant(),Zebra()]

-//with the DataSourceItem we can have completely different ItemTypes. let items: [DataSourceItem] =  [DataSourceItem(Lion),DataSourceItem(Train),DataSourceItem(Elephant),DataSourceItem(Plane),DataSourceItem(Zebra),DataSourceItem(Car)]
+// with the DataSourceItem we can have completely different ItemTypes. let items: [DataSourceItem] =  [DataSourceItem(Lion),DataSourceItem(Train),DataSourceItem(Elephant),DataSourceItem(Plane),DataSourceItem(Zebra),DataSourceItem(Car)]
 ```